drewlinn/ubiquitous-winner/README.md

 #### A program that allows users to create restaurants 6/7/17

-#### By **Andrew Dalton and Kimlan Nguyen**
+#### By **Kimlan Nguyen and Andrew Dalton**

 ## Description

-A website created with C# and HTML where a user can enter animals into a shelter database, and remove them from the database once they've been rehomed.
+A website created with C# and HTML where a user can create a list of restaurants and the type of cuisine that they offer.

 ### Specs